 When you apply for a credit card, we’ll ask about how much you regularly spend on things like rent, bills, food, entertainment, health and more.

-During your application, we’ll also ask you to tell us about how much you earn.
+When you apply for a loan, you'll be asked how much you earn.
 This includes things like your employment or rental income, Centrelink payments or share dividends.

-Your interest free period is the time between when you make the purchase and the payment due date on your statement (as long as you pay the full amount owing by the due date and don’t already owe money on your card from your previous statements).
+Your interest free period is the time between when you make the purchase and the payment due date on your statement.
+To be eligible you are required to pay the full amount owing by the due date, excluding any promotional or introductory balance transfer amount, and not owe money on your card from your previous statements.

 Some credit cards come with a special, lower balance transfer and/or purchase rate when you first open them.
 These are called introductory rates and last only for a set period of time – after any introductory rates end, you’ll roll on to the standard rate.